Luiza Neumayer - Chartered Psychologist, Trauma therapist, EFT Couples Therapist

 Where to find me?

-My office is based on 162-168 Regent Street, Linen Hall Building, very close to Oxford Circus tube station.
+My office is based on 17 Nottingham Street, very close to Baker Street tube station or Marylebone train station.
 I also offer private counselling services online (via Zoom) and telephone – whatever works for you.

 How did I get here?